mattrolufs/weather/README.md

 The UI itself could be more inspired, perhaps following other weather apps for inspiration.

-## Link to video of the app in action
+## Link to the Andriod APK and videos of the app in action

 https://drive.google.com/drive/folders/1O7NInOt2M5GlQ_adydbbIOInjxBxtfb4?usp=sharing